How To Stop Thinking About Something or Someone

 4. Ignore it

 This is a variation on the supplanting technique.
 By doing this, you’re hoping the looped thoughts take care of themselves and go away on their own.
-The premise is other thoughts, other activities, fill their place as your life goes on.
+The premise is other thoughts, and other activities, fill their place as your life goes on.
 You’re making room in your mind by creating a vacuum of attention.
 Since nature abhors a vacuum, other concerns spring forth to fill the space.

 This may be a solid strategy for lesser concerns but may lead to repressed thoughts for more major mental traumas and obsessions.